connectrpc/connectrpc.com/docs/faq.md

 ### HTTP 464 error with AWS

-If you're using the [Application Load Balancer support for gRPC][alp-aws-grpc], you will likely see an HTTP error response with code 464 for a Connect `GET` request, or for a web browser making a CORS preflight `OPTIONS` request.
+If you're using the AWS [Application Load Balancer support for gRPC][alp-aws-grpc], you will likely see an HTTP error response with code 464 for a Connect `GET` request, or for a web browser making a CORS preflight `OPTIONS` request.